galahq/gala/README.markdown

 ## Install and Setup

+Gala supports running in remote containers with Visual Studio Code and Docker Desktop.

-You will need to have the following prerequisites installed locally in order to run Gala:
+To run locally, You will need to have the following prerequisites installed locally in order to run Gala:

  - Ruby 2.6.6
  - Rails v6.0.2.2